laracasts/TestDummy/readme.md

 $post = Factory::attributesFor('Post');
 ```

-The difference between `build()` an `attributesFor()` is that the former will return an instance of the given model type (such as `Post`).
-The latter will simply return an array of the appropriate attributes, which can be useful in some situations.
+The difference between `build()` and `attributesFor()` is that the former will return an instance of the given model type (such as `Post`).
+The latter will simply return an array of the generated attributes, which can be useful in some situations.

 ### Build and persist a song entity.